Ben McEnroe

 Ben McEnroe is an American football coach.
-He is the head football coach at Thousand Oaks High School in Thousand Oaks, California, a position he had held since 2023.
+He is the head football coach at Heritage Christian School in North Hills, California, a position he had held since 2025.
 McEnroe served as the head football coach at California Lutheran University in Thousand Oaks, from 2007 to 2021, compiling a record of 74–48.
+As a high school coach, every team McEnroe has coached has appeared in the playoffs, winning three league championships and advancing to the CIF semi-finals three times.
 Prior to coaching at Cal Lutheran, he was the head football coach at Chaminade College Preparatory School in West Hills, California from 2003 to 2006.

 Playing career

 As a player, McEnroe played as a linebacker and an offensive lineman at Taft Union High School in Taft, California from 1984 to 1987.
 During high school, he earned First Team All-SSL Offense and Defense and was picked to the Bakersfield Californian All-Area team.
 During his high school career, he was also voted the Most Valuable Lineman and Team Captain.
 In 1989, he played for Bakersfield College before playing for the Cal Lutheran Kingsmen during the 1991 and 1992 seasons.
 At Cal Lutheran, he received First Team All-SCIAC at Center and also Most Inspirational Player honors as team captain for the football team in his senior year.
 In his senior year, 1992, he was also named to the All-SCIAC first team.